bardbess/til/bible/men_of_the_word.md

 ### Key Principals of Bible Interpretation

 **Hermeneutics:** The rules - principals used to discover the meaning.
-**Exegesis:** Application of interpretive rules to the actual task of interpretation. ("to lead out")
+**Exegesis:** Application of interpretive rules to the actual task of interpretation. ("to lead out").
+To relate or explain what is said or done

 There is a God given meaning in the text, all that matters is what God intends to say.
 Not just a data dump.